 I am finally sick of my eyes and nose burning!!
 After doing a bit of online research, I’ve changed my cleaning routine in a BIG (FAT) way.
 I’ve kept this new routine up for a couple of months, waiting to post about it so I can accurately report the results.

 Bottom line: It’s easy to make your own cleaning solutions.
 These cleaning solutions actually clean better than their store bought counterparts.
-It’s cost effective (no more Clorox wipes for me).
+It’s cost effective (no more disinfectant wipes for me).
 AND most importantly, your mucus membranes will thank you.

 After stumbling upon some great blogs about natural cleaning, I’m going to share some bullet points with you of what I’ve learned from people who know a whole lot more about this topic than I do.